John M. Tyson

 John Marsh Tyson (born July 14, 1953) is an American jurist and government official who currently serves as a judge of the North Carolina Court of Appeals.
 He also previously served on the court from 2001 to 2009.

 Personal background

 Judge John M. Tyson was born in Cumberland County, North Carolina on July 14, 1953.
+He is the youngest child of Henry McMillan Tyson and Addie Amelia Williams.
+His father served six terms as a Representative in the N.C.
+House between 1973 and 1985.

+In his youth, John worked on the family farm in Gray's Creek, hanging picking and hanging tobacco leaves for harvest.

 In May 2021, Tyson was accused by Black Lives Matter activists of attempting to hit them with his vehicle before driving onto the sidewalk.

 On May 14, 2021, Tyson was issued a summons to appear in court in June to answer to a charge of assault with a deadly weapon.

 On June 14, the charges were dismissed.

 Educational background

 Tyson graduated from Terry Sanford High School, in Fayetteville, North Carolina, in 1971.
 After graduating from high school, Tyson attended University of North Carolina at Wilmington, in Wilmington, North Carolina, and earned his Bachelor of Arts, (B.A.) degree with an English and secondary education emphasis, as a member of the dean's list, in 1974.

 He attended Campbell University's Norman Adrian Wiggins School of Law, in Buies Creek, North Carolina, and earned his Juris Doctor (J.D.) in 1979, the law school's inaugural class.